BlockchainCommons/Secure-Development-Setup-macOS/gpg-with-github.md

 ## Troubleshooting

-Some things you can try depending on what is not working as expected.
+If something is not working as expected, you can try the following:

 - In general terms, you may need to sign a test message for settings to sync and/or pinentry-mac save your passphrase.
 The following will likely prompt for your passphrase, type it in and check "save in keychain":